What is SEND?

 - Cognition and Learning e.g. Dyslexia, Dyspraxia, Global Delay etc

 - Communication and Interaction e.g. Speech and language difficulties, Autism etc

 - Physical and/or Sensory e.g. Visual or hearing impairment, sensory integration disorder, gross or fine motor skills, medical needs which impact on learning etc

 - Social, Emotional and Mental Health e.g. Depression, anxiety, ADHD, attachment disorder etc

 A Graduated Approach to SEND

-At St. Mark’s, a Graduated Approach consists of three stages or levels which we call waves.
+At St. Mark’s, a graduated approach consists of different levels of support.